 HPV vaccination against cervical cancer also appears to protect against other forms of cancer that can be caused by HPV.
 These are cancers that increasingly occur in men, such as cancer of the penis, anus, mouth and pharynx.
 Therefore, at the Minister's request, the Dutch Health Council is looking at whether the advice on vaccination should be adjusted.

-To support the Health Council in this, RIVM has collected and organised relevant information from the Netherlands and abroad, such as information on how often HPV infections and HPV-related diseases occur in girls/women and boys/men and on the efficacy and safety of the vaccines.
+To support the Health Council in this, RIVMNational Institute for Public Health and the Environment has collected and organised relevant information from the Netherlands and abroad, such as information on how often HPV infections and HPV-related diseases occur in girls/women and boys/men and on the efficacy and safety of the vaccines.

 Many (young) sexually active women and men are infected with the human papillomavirus (HPV).
 There are various types of HPV: types with a high risk of developing cancer and types with a low risk.
 Types with a high risk cause cervical cancer but also other forms of cancer that increasingly occur in men.